mweststrate/reactjsday2017-presentation/src/00_intro.md

     }
 }
 ```
+]

 ???

 Unfortunately, MobX uses classes, so it won't accept our server data, we need to define a property and a method to manage de/serialization.

 ---
-### MobX
-.appear[Cons: Use classes, internal state, local actions, strong typing, reactivity.
-But hard de/serialization]

-### Redux
-.appear[Pros: Use plain objects, external state, no need for de/serialization]
+`MobX`

+(Usually) classes.
+Unlimited data shape.
+De/serialization is hard

+`Redux`

+Plain objects.
+Tree structure only.
+Serialization is done in actions

 ---

-## Redux state snapshots are awesome!
+# Redux state snapshots are awesome!

+.inline_block[
 - Allow time travel
 - Make testing easier
 - Better dev tools
+]

 ---

-## What if we could get them for free?
+# What if we could get them for free?

-.appear[We need to know the data shape]
+.appear[Declare data shape]

-.appear[We need de/serialization fn() for each shape]
+.appear[De/serialization can be derived]

 ---